 Have you ever wondered how to become a more effective advocate for the planet, drastically limit the rise of global temperatures, support innovative ideas that empower rural and urban communities to live in harmony with the natural world, save critically endangered species, end the Sixth Mass Extinction, and keep Earth wild now and in the future?

-Turns out, protecting wilderness is the single most effective way to save nature!
-That’s because wild places do most the heavy lifting when it comes to:
+Around the world people are waking up to the exciting fact that protecting wilderness is the single most effective way to end the extinction crisis and address the climate crisis!
+That’s because wild places do most of the heavy lifting when it comes to:

 - Carbon sequestration (nature-based climate solutions).